ShaderFrog/glsl-parser/README.md

 option](#Parsing) to `true`, the parser will throw an error when encountering an undeclared variable, rather than allow a scope entry without a declaration.

-For `functions`, the scope index is slighty different:
+For `functions`, the scope index is slightly different:
 ```typescript
 type FunctionScopeIndex = {
   [name: string]: {